GSBhatta/ADC128S022-Interfacing-using-De0-nano-board/README.md

 ---

-## ❗ FPGA Debug Limitation (Be honest & interview ready)
+## ❗ FPGA Debug Limitation

 * **Continuous and Single-Continuous modes** validated in hardware using Signal Tap.
 * **Single and One-Shot modes** could not be debug-triggered reliably in Signal Tap Logic Analyzer due to trigger constraints, but **both modes are fully verified in behavioral and gate simulation**.
+It can still be tested in Mixed Signal Oscilloscope.

 ---